-The Seward Highway MP 105-109.5 Windy Corner to Rainbow Point project is currently on hold.
-At the request of Governor Dunleavy, the Department is considering improvements to the Seward Highway between Bird Flats and Rabbit Creek, with the ultimate goal of making it a four-lane divided highway (click here to view media link).
+The Seward Highway MP 105-109.5 Windy Corner to Rainbow Point project is currently on hold pending federal approval of expanding the project scope and termini.
+At the request of Governor Dunleavy, the Department is considering improvements to the Seward Highway between Bird Flats and Rabbit Creek that will allow for decommissioning of the Highway Safety Corridor between Anchorage and Girdwood (click here to view media link).

 It is important for this project to be consistent with those, yet to be determined, improvements.

 You provided comments and feedback and we heard you!
 The project formerly known as Seward Highway: Windy Corner (MP 105-107) is now Seward Highway MP 105-109.5, Windy Corner to Rainbow Point.

 In response to public comments on the Draft Environmental Assessment (EA) completed in early 2020, the Alaska Department of Transportation and Public Facilities (DOT&PF) expanded the project scope.
 Key changes include:

 Development of a new Environmental Document is underway for the expanded project.

 DOT&PF is proposing to construct safety improvements along the Seward Highway between Windy Corner, at MP 105, and Rainbow, at MP 109.5 (see figure below).
 The Seward Highway within the project corridor traverses Chugach State Park (CSP) and is a National Scenic Byway and All-American Road known for impressive scenic views, wildlife, and recreation access.
 This stretch of road is a designated Safety Corridor.
 This is the only road connecting Anchorage with Kenai Peninsula communities and it is heavily trafficked by residents, visitors, businesses, and industry.

 Objectives of this project are to decrease high-severity crashes and improve traffic operations to alleviate traffic congestion.
 Proposed improvements to meet project objectives include: